NREL/EnergyPlus/design/FY2020/NFP-Scheduling-Min-AirFlow-For-VAV-Boxes.md

 One obvious technical issue that needs to be discussed is that do we want to change the minimum air flow used for sizing the child objects in the air terminal objects.
 For example, should we size the reheat coil using the design minim air flow, or should we use the adjusted minimum air flow?

+Based on github comments from @mjwitte, the fraction values from the new input field "Minimum Air Flow Turndown Schedule Name" will multiply the design minimum air flow used for sizing purposes and users will have the option to not to do so by appropriately scheduling a value of 1.0 for Winter and Summer Design Days.